MarkisDev/github-commit-reminder/README.md

 # github-commit-reminder
-A Flask app to help maintain your commit streak on GitHub :)
+A python script to help maintain your commit streak on GitHub :)